steeles/WC_sequence/README.md

 [us 15]
 add noise... ornstein uhlenbeck, i should have eq/ code in my other pub (ARP).
 There's something about how you normalize the variance with dt; i think it may be sqrt dt or something? dt <<< 1
+< fokker plank eq...? describes... how distr of locations of a random walk vary over time... or something like that >

 [mysteries of the deep]
 - run build_and_then and and_then - there's some weird sh*t!

+[us 14]
+I can probably make it faster if I get rid of the mutables and map them to object attributes;
+as long as the methods know which attribute to pull from, ie sfa current has a source of u1, attribute r and a target of u1, attribute a (or rather the sfa current update method knows to read source.r and update target.a) and source and target are the same; traces updates to read from... i guess each current needs a "read_source" method so trace can call the same thing and pull from different attributes. original speed copying values to list: it says it's only .01 to .08 sec, but it seems to be > 2. weird. will have to see how it scales.
+Response = namedtuple('Response', ['value'])
+r = Response(0)
 ____

 #### Completed

+[us 24]
+14 is probably too much to rework right now but since i just started networks, maybe i can get traces to live with units in the net simulation? that should make for an easier data structure to deal OR-- a "current-trace" in the sensory sim, makes the most sense.

+[us 23]
+return dx for each current

 [us 4]
 and we can write arbitrary feature-selective networks sims and visualize